INK-USC/LEAN-LIFE/README.md

 ### Twitter
 For updates on this project and other nlp projects being done at USC, please follow [@nlp_usc](https://twitter.com/nlp_usc)

-### Additional Information
-Please look at our [wiki](https://github.com/INK-USC/LEAN-LIFE/wiki) for information on how to use the annotation framework and supported data formats

 ### Contributors
 Rahul Khanna, Dongho Lee, Jamin Chen, Seyeon Lee, JiaMin (Jim) Gong